awslabs/threat-composer/packages/threat-composer-app/README.md

 ## Package Overview

-This package contains the Threat Composer web application built with Create React App.
+This package contains the Threat Composer web application built with Vite.
 It provides:
 - Full threat modeling capabilities in the browser
 - Local storage for threat models
 - Import/export functionality